globaleaks/whistleblowing-software/documentation/user/admin/UserInterface.rst

 The system with its basic configuration completed with the initial Platform wizard is also already configured with this Default Questionnaire pre-associated to the Default Context.

-Depending on your project needs you could create specific questionnaire for each of your different submissions' contexts.
+Depending on your project needs you could create specific questionnaire for each of your different reports' contexts.

 .. image:: imgs/questionnaires.png